Adel St John The Baptist

 Maths

-As with the previous half term, Maths will be structured to recap existing knowledge and teach new learning.
+As in Spring 1 and Autumn terms, Maths will be structured to recap existing knowledge and teach new learning.
 This also continues with the application of the concrete, pictorial and abstract strategies, and knowing when it is best to apply them.
 The topics covered this term are:

-We are still continuing with arithmetic practise, which includes a weekly test and times table practise (which will also include some testing)
+We are still continuing with arithmetic practise, which includes a weekly test and times table practise.

 Science